redhatci/ansible-collection-redhatci-ocp/roles/chart-verifier/README.md

 See below for an example of how to use the chart-verifier in a DCI pipeline.

+* https://github.com/redhat-certification/chart-verifier/raw/main/pkg/chartverifier/checks/chart-0.1.0-v3.valid.tgz is a example of a valid chart that can be used for testing purposes.

 ```yaml
 type: cnf
   prev_stages: [ocp-upgrade, ocp]